 All SIP traffic and presence information sent between CAD and Cisco Unified Presence is not encrypted and is done by using TCP or UDP.

 Cisco Unified Presence can evenly assign the users registered with it across all nodes within the Cisco Unified Presence cluster.
-If a user attempts to connect to a node that is not assigned to him, CAD will connect to the Cisco Unified Presence server specified in redirect messages from the publisher.
+If a user attempts to connect to a node that is not assigned to him, CAD will connect to the Cisco Unified Presence server specified in redirect messages from the

-All communication between CAD agents and SMEs is through the Cisco Unified Presence Server And is not routed through any CAD servers.
+All communication between CAD agents and SMEs is through the Cisco Unified Presence Server and is not routed through any CAD servers.
 For deployment guidelines, see the Cisco Unified Communications SRND.

 NAT and Firewalls